A new page, begun September 2017. Still under construction, October 2019.

 It was inevitable that this problem would be addressed, and add-on devices would be put on the market to enable home disc recording.
 The following list is not exhaustive – merely those of which we are aware.
 It should also be pointed out, that the path to really good quality home disc recording was long, tortuous, and in the end (yet again) was to become very expensive indeed.

-Because of this increasing expense, in the mid and late 1930s, there arose local recording studios.
+Because of this increasing expense, from the mid and later 1930s, there arose local recording studios.
 Successful music shops and radio dealers would often buy in one of the new but costly disc cutting machines, set aside a room with a piano , and Lo!
 There was your local studio, where you could go and make a record of yourself playing the piano, or singing with a friend playing the piano.
-Indeed, most studios retained the services of a local piano teacher, who could be booked in as your accompanist for an extra fee.
-The whole phenomenon of British provincial recording studios (there were once hundreds of them!) has received relatively little attention, and deserves systematic research.
+Indeed, many studios retained the services of a local piano teacher, who could be booked in as your accompanist for an extra fee.
+The whole phenomenon of British provincial recording studios (there were once hundreds of them!) was once much neglected, but is now receiving attention, mostly from members of the C.L.P.G.S.

 The first disc home recording device was put on the market by The Nicole Record Company in late 1904.
 It was called the “Autorecordeon”.
 There was apparently a pre-grooved disc, the groove being filled with a waxy compound.
 A special sound-box and horn was required.
 Unfortunately, no example is known to have survived; and it would seem, so far, that no illustration is to be found in any Nicole catalogue or advertisement.